owainlewis/athena/README.markdown

 # Scout

-Scout is a web crawler written in Clojure.
-It's used for mining interesting data from web pages and for remote automated testing.
+Scout is a work in progress automated test tool written in Clojure.

+It's primary use is for crawling web pages and remote automated testing.

+Ultimately, the aim of the library will be to make it really easy to test web pages for errors.

 ## Usage